qobulov/DataInserter/README.md

-# PDF-to-Text and JSON Conversion Tool
+# JSON Data Inserter

-This project is a utility for extracting educational content from PDFs, structuring it into JSON format, and ensuring completeness of metadata for classes, topics, lessons, and questions.
+This project is a utility for inserting educational content from JSON files into a server, ensuring the completeness of metadata for classes, topics, lessons, and questions.

 ## Features

-- Extracts lessons, topics, and questions from PDFs.
+- Inserts lessons, topics, and questions into a server.
-- Outputs data in detailed JSON format.
+- Processes JSON data in a structured format.
-- Includes multimedia links (images, videos) for lessons and solutions.
+- Supports multimedia links (images, videos) for lessons and solutions.

 ## JSON Structure

-The JSON output adheres to the following structure:
+The JSON input adheres to the following structure:

 ```json
 [